pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/InsideTypo3/Introduction/AboutThisDocument/Index.rst

 to look for features and get a precise picture of function arguments etc. The documentation inside the source scripts will be short and precise, no examples, not much explanation.
 But enough for people knowing what to look for.
-This document - an other documents like " `TYPO3 Core API <../Sites/typo3/doc_core_api/doc/manual.sxw>`_ " - should provide the greater picture explanations for use.
+This document - and other documents like " :ref:`TYPO3 Core API <t3api:start>` " - should provide the greater picture explanations for use.

 If you find that sections in this document are missing something,